 The Four Ps of Marketing

-The first P of the marketing mix is the product or service your business provides to your target audience.
+First we have the product or service your business provides to your target audience.
 A product might look different depending on the type of company and what they do.
 A few examples of products include:

 - Uber: An app that lets users find quick rides (and even food options)